 In the study, more than half of the people practising yoga for persistent breathlessness were able to remain completely off drugs they have had to take every day since the disaster.
 Naturally, Yoga costs nothing and once learned can be practiced outside of the clinic.
 Additionally, Yoga calls for the individual to be an active participant in his or her own healing.

 Early yoga classes were poorly attended and, for the first year, it was difficult to get people to understand how it might help.
 Many people thought relief only came in the form of a pill.
-We faced cultural barriers too: lots of our patients are Muslim, they thought Yoga was only for Hindus and the current instructor, a Muslim woman, teaches Muslim and Hindu, man and woman, alike.
+We faced cultural barriers too: lots of our patients are Muslim and thought Yoga was only for Hindus.
+But now, the current instructor, a Muslim woman, teaches Muslim and Hindu, man and woman, alike.